bill-unitech2021/Work_Log_as_Phd/README.md

 ### Daily Work Log - December 4, 2024

 - [ ]  Prepare for the Smart-Pouch team meeting in the morning
+- [ ]  Fill in forms for Leipzig airport application
+- [ ]  Write a Confirmation Letter (as Anne requests) and send to Julia

 - [ ]  Do the Smart-Pouch team meeting in the afternoon
 - [ ]  DTAC team gathering at Christmas Market
 - [ ]  Paper reading and Writing
 - [ ]  Get familiar with the git commands
-- [ ]  Organise everything on the Mac
+- [ ]  Organize everything on the Mac
-- [ ]  Read and write papers
-- [ ]  Write a Confirmation Letter (as Anne requests) and send to Julia
-- [ ]  Fill in forms for Leipzig airport application

 ### Daily Work Log - December 3, 2024